 Update July 2021

-On 12 July 2012 the government won a parliamentary vote confirming their plan to reduce UK aid to 0.5% of GNI, until a set of fiscal conditions allow a future return to 0.7%.
+On 12 July 2021 the government won a parliamentary vote confirming their plan to reduce UK aid to 0.5% of GNI, until a set of fiscal conditions allow a future return to 0.7%.
 These conditions have only been met once in the last 25 years - or not at all since the 1970s, depending on how 'sustainable current budget surplus' is interpreted.
 With the bar set so high, the cut is therefore not temporary, as suggested by Rishi Sunak, but effectively permanent while the current government remain in power.
-It may have also put the seal on the withdrawal of Advantage Africa's grant as described below.
+It also put the seal on the withdrawal of Advantage Africa's grant as described below.

 We are most grateful to everyone who campaigned against the cut and the restoration of the 0.7% target by writing to their MP.
 Thank you.

 A lost opportunity for people with albinism in Uganda

 On 28th April 2021 we were informed by the UK Government’s Foreign, Commonwealth & Development Office that the pledge of a £250k grant over three years to fund our project ‘Leaving No Person with Albinism Behind in Uganda’, due to start on 1st April, had been withdrawn.
 You can read our detailed response to the FCDO on hearing this news here.

 People with albinism are among the poorest, most vulnerable and persecuted in the world and their situation has been made worse by the strict COVID-19 lockdown.
 However, they remain a neglected group and we’re unaware of any significant government aid funding in Africa to help them improve their lives.
 Building on our ground-breaking albinism work begun in 2013, this grant was set to change all that.
 Together with our partner the Source of the Nile Union of Persons with Albinism (SNUPA), we worked for nearly three years to secure this grant and prepare to achieve it’s life-changing outcomes.

 The direct impact of the grant withdrawal means that: